 Eight members of the SCEC will embark on a 1-year commitment where they can strive to achieve the program goals as mentioned above.
 The approach to achieve these goals will be structured into 3 programmatic approaches.

 - Neighborhood Match– 2 members of the SCEC will strategically match to various neighborhoods in the Pittsburgh area that is a focus area for the university.
 During their 1 year commitment, these SCEC members will develop relationships with key community stakeholders (nonprofits, community groups), working together to leverage community and campus resources to develop and improve community needs.

 - University Match– Each SCEC member will be matched with a university department partner, in order to promote student volunteerism.

-- Mentorship– Every SCEC member will be matched with a University/community member that champions community engagement.
-For this commitment they will be meet at least once a semester to discuss key the members’ development of key service leadership attributes that can contribute to a successful community outcome.
+- Mentorship– Each SCEC member will be matched with a University/community member that champions community engagement.
+For this commitment they will meet at least once a semester to discuss the members’ development of key service leadership attributes that can contribute to a successful community outcome.
 Additionally, each member will act as mentors to members of the Service Leadership Committee (SLC), thus creating a mentor pipeline that ultimately contributes to service leadership development for the Pitt community.

 To be an eligible member of the Student Civic Engagement Council (SCEC), each student must have met the following requirements before applying for membership.